getnexusapp/.github/EULA.md

 **"Software"** means the Nexus desktop application in object-code form, including its features, updates, and accompanying documentation.
 The Software does not include source code that is not expressly provided or licensed to you.

-**"Your Content"** means notes, text, files, information, browser-related content, and other content that you create, import, access, or store using the Software.
+**"Your Content"** means notes, text, files, information, browser-related content, AI conversation history, and other content that you create, import, access, or store using the Software.

 **"Third-Party Provider"** means an external service provider that you choose to connect to or use through the Software, including an AI provider accessed using credentials or an API key supplied by you.